 Drones can "hear" walls

-Can a drone locate walls and other flat surfaces using sonic waves?
-Professor Gregor Kemper from the Chair for Algorithmic Algebra at the TUM, and Professor Mireille Boutin of the Purdue University in Indiana, USA, have mathematically proven this in their publication A Drone Can Hear the Shape of a Room.
+Can a drone locate walls and other flat surfaces using sound waves?
+Professor Gregor Kemper from the research group for Algorithmic Algebra at the TUM, and Professor Mireille Boutin of the Purdue University in Indiana, USA, have mathematically proven this in their publication A Drone Can Hear the Shape of a Room.

 Drones with measuring equipment

 In reality however, this would be a very elaborate process, as the microphpnes would have to be brought into chance positions in the room independantly of one another.
 Kemper and Boutin therefore go a step further.
-In their theoretical approach, they place the loudspeaker and the four microphones on a drone, so that the measuring equipment can be flown directly into the room.
+That is why Kemper and Boutin took the idea one step further.
+In their theoretical approach, they mounted the loudspeaker and four microphones on a drone – making measurement much more practical, because the equipment does not have to be installed in the room.

 In the following video, we illustrate how drones can hear walls.